CrowdStrike/xwf-yara-scanner/README.md

 * A license for X-Ways Forensics (version v19.9 SR-7 and later)
 * A set of YARA rules

-_Note: The compiled library for YARA V4.1.0 is included_

 #  How to Install
 Assuming that X-Ways Forensics is installed and setup correctly, simply download the compiled DLL from the [releases page](https://github.com/CrowdStrike/xwf-yara-scanner/releases) and copy it into your *x64* folder within the X-Ways Forensics install folder.